SaiKumarTanguturi/Course-Selection-and-Teacher-Assignment-System/README.md

 Assign Marks: Faculty can assign marks to students based on their performance in the respective courses.
 The process is simple and allows the faculty member to select a course, choose the students from that course, and input the marks accordingly.
 3. Administration Login:
 The Administration Login can provide various management-level features such as overseeing both students' and faculty activities, managing course data, and accessing reports.
 This section may also include options for auditing feedback and monitoring overall performance metrics.

+Procedure to Execute the Submitted Solution:

+1. Go through the files and understand the system
+2. Clone the Repository:
+3. Install Dependencies:
+4. Set Up the Database:

+   - Create a database for the application

+5. Run Database Migrations
+6. Seed the Database (Optional):
+   - Populate the database with initial data for students, courses, and teachers:

+7. Access the Application:

+8. Logging In:
+   - Depending on your role (Student, Faculty, Admin), choose the appropriate login:
+     - Student Login: Select courses, view teacher profiles, and provide feedback.
+     - Faculty Login: Assign grades to students.
+     - Admin Login: Manage course data, monitor activities.

+10. Submission of Feedback:
+     PptStudents can submit feedback.